-To assess the cultural responsiveness of our workforce, staff and volunteers were asked to complete the Staff and Volunteer Cultural Humility Survey in Spring 2022.
+To assess the cultural responsiveness of our workforce, staff and volunteers were asked to complete the Staff and Volunteer Cultural Humility Survey in Spring 2023.
 The complete results are shown in Attachment E.

-433 staff completed the survey.
-Of these individuals, 58.3% were county staff, 41.2% were contract provider staff, and less than 1% were volunteers.
-Of all staff responding to the survey, 36.5% were direct service/clinical/case management staff, 29.3% were administration/clerical staff who do not routinely interact with persons served, 14.3% were administration/clerical staff who do routinely interact with persons served, 15.2% were management staff, 3.7% were peer support, and 0.9% were paid peer staff.
+There were 551 staff who completed the survey.
+Of these individuals, 55% were county staff, 43.6% were contract provider staff, and 1.4% were volunteers.
+Of the staff responding to the survey, 44.1% were direct service/clinical/case management staff, 22.6% were administration/clerical staff who do not routinely interact with persons served, 12.8% were administration/clerical staff who do routinely interact with persons served, 14.2% were management staff, 2.6% were paid peer staff, and 3.8% were peer support.

-Of the 433 individuals who completed the survey, the breakdown of staff by department/program is as follows: 21% from Children's Mental Health, 15.5% from Contracts Department (MH/SUD), 14.5% from the Adult System of Care, 13.4% from Administration, 7.2% from Finance/Accounting/Business Office, 8.8% from Managed Care, 4.6% from ISDS/Quality Improvement/Medical Records, 1.2% from Compliance, and 13.9% from Public Behavioral Health.
+The breakdown of staff who completed the survey by department/program is as follows: 13.1% from Children's Mental Health, 14% from the Adult System of Care, 22.5% from Contracts Department (MH/SUD), 9.8% from Administration, 5.6% from Finance/Accounting/Business Office, 9.6% from Managed Care, 3.6% from ISDS/Quality Improvement/Medical Records, 1.8% from Compliance, and 19.8% from other Behavioral Health functions and supports.

-Of these 409 survey respondents who reported their race/ethnicity, 43.8% were Hispanic/Latino, 30.3% were White, 15.2% were Asian, 7.8% were Black, 0.2% were Native Hawaiian or Other Pacific Islanders, 1.2% were American Indian or Alaska Native, 1% were Middle Eastern, and 0.5% identified as 'Other.'
-For the 408 respondents who report their current gender identity, 74.5% identify as Female, 23.8% identify as Male, and 1.7% identify as another gender.
-For sexual orientation, 91.1% of staff identified as Heterosexual/Straight, and 8.9% as LGBTQ+.
+Of the 523 survey respondents who reported their race/ethnicity, 50.3% were Hispanic/Latino, 27.3% were White, 13.6% were Asian, 5.9% were Black, 0.6% were Native Hawaiian or Other Pacific Islanders, 1.7% were American Indian or Alaska Native, 0.4% were Middle Eastern, and 0.2% identified as 'Other.'
+For the 536 respondents who report their current gender identity, 74.8% identify as Female, 24.3% identify as Male, and 1% identify as another gender.
+For sexual orientation, 89.9% of staff identified as Heterosexual/Straight, and 10.1% as LGBTQ+.

-Of the 433 survey respondents, 167 (38.6%) were bilingual, with 67% of those bilingual staff speaking Spanish, 15% speaking Hmong, 3% speaking Punjabi, and 18% speaking another language.
+Of the 551 survey respondents, 242 (43.9%) were bilingual, with 74% of those bilingual staff speaking Spanish, 16% speaking Hmong, 3% speaking Punjabi, and 8% speaking another language.
 Staff may speak more than one language other than English.
-Of the 167 bilingual staff, 83 (49.7%) acted as an interpreter as a part of their job function, and 9.6% of received bilingual pay (16/167).
-This 2022 data shows a decrease from the 2021 survey results, in which 61% of bilingual staff acted as an interpreter as a part of their job function (140/228), and 21% received bilingual pay (48/228).
-These results highlight an area of potential growth for the County and support the importance of the DBH's efforts to hire and train bilingual staff.
-One of the goals of the DEI Language Committee is to develop a process for certifying bilingual staff so more staff can receive bilingual pay.
+Of the 242 bilingual staff, 134 (55.4%) acted as an interpreter as a part of their job function, and 35.1% of those interpreters received bilingual pay (47/134).
+This 2023 data shows an increase from the 2022 survey results, in which 49.7% of bilingual staff acted as an interpreter as a part of their job function (83/167), and 19.3% received bilingual pay (16/83).
+These results highlight an area of improvement, though there is more potential growth for the County to support the importance of the DBH's efforts to hire and train bilingual staff.
+One of the goals of the DEI Language Committee in the last year has been achieved by implementing a process for certifying bilingual staff so more staff can receive bilingual pay.
+There are now over 50 staff who have been certified bilingual.

-Other survey results show that 60.1% of staff identified as a person with lived Mental Health experience and 69.8% reported having a family member with lived Mental Health experience; 17.6% of staff identified as a person with lived substance use disorder experience and 50% reported having a family member with lived substance use disorder experience.
+Other survey results show that 61.2% of staff identified as a person with lived Mental Health experience and 72.9% reported having a family member with lived Mental Health experience; 28.3% of staff identified as a person with lived substance use disorder experience and 58.9% reported having a family member with lived substance use disorder experience.